percona/pmm-doc/docs/personal_data_handling.md

 2. Where is the data being transmitted

-Right now all data gathered from DB Host is transmitted to PMM Server.
+- As of now, all the data gathered from the DB Host is transmitted to the PMM Server.
-It is possible to transmit DB backups to Cloud S3 storage(optionally).
-PMM Admin defines which Cloud S3 storage is used as backup storage.
+- It is possible to transmit DB backups to Cloud S3 storage(optional).
+PMM Admin defines which Cloud S3 storage is used as a backup storage.

 c) Personal Data: Purpose of collection and processing?
 Define the purpose of data collection or data processing